quarkusio/quarkus-quickstarts/amqp-quickstart/README.md

 ## AMQP Broker

 First you need an AMQP broker.
-You can follow the instructions from the [Apache Artemis web site](https://activemq.apache.org/components/artemis/) or run `docker-compose up` if you have docker installed on your machine.
+You can follow the instructions from the [Apache Artemis web site](https://activemq.apache.org/components/artemis/) or run `docker-compose up -d` if you have docker installed on your machine.

 ## Start the application